Home

 Kircher was born at three in the morning on 2 May (on the feast day of St. Athanasius, hence his name), 1601 (or 1602, even he was unsure which), in Geisa, a small town located 26 km northeast of Fulda, Germany.

 Athanasius was the youngest of nine children (six sons and 3 daughters) of Johann (Johannes) Kircher of Mainz and Anna (nee Gansek), daughter of a burgher from Fulda.
-Two of the sons died in infancy, the other four entered various religious orders (probably the family was too poor to educate them otherwise).
+Two of the sons died in infancy, and the other four entered various religious orders (probably the family was too poor to educate them otherwise).

-Athanasius was first educated by his father and private tutors (e.g. his father hired a local rabbi to teach him Hebrew), and at the age of ten he was sent in the footsteps of his brothers to the Jesuits’ Gymnasium in Fulda.
-Before he left at the age of 16, he had learned Latin, Greek and Hebrew, and presumably at some point had made the lifetime commitment to a monastic career.
-After failing in his first application, to the Jesuit College in Mainz, he was admitted as a novice to the college at Paderborn in October, 1618.
+Athanasius was first educated by his father and private tutors (e.g. his father hired a local rabbi to teach him Hebrew), and at the age of ten, he was sent in the footsteps of his brothers to the Jesuits’ Gymnasium in Fulda.
+Before he left at the age of 16, he had learned Latin, Greek, and Hebrew, and presumably at some point had made the lifetime commitment to a monastic career.
+After failing in his first application, to the Jesuit College in Mainz, he was admitted as a novice to the college at Paderborn in October 1618.

-In Paderborn Kircher studied humanities, natural science, and mathematics, but in early 1620s his education was interrupted by the onset of the Thirty Years War.
+In Paderborn Kircher studied humanities, natural science, and mathematics, but in the early 1620s his education was interrupted by the onset of the Thirty Years War.
 The advance of the fiercely anti-Jesuit army prompted him, with two companions, to flee in January 1622.
-They struggled for many days through deep snow, penniless and begging their food, proceeded to cross the frozen Rhine river.
+They struggled for many days through deep snow, penniless and begging for their food, and proceeded to cross the frozen Rhine River.
 Halfway across, a piece of ice broke loose and Kircher was carried away on it.
 His companions expected never to see him again.
 But he succeeded in swimming through the freezing water to the bank, and walking for three hours until he reached a shelter.

 Kircher continued his education in philosophy at Cologne and in 1623, at Koblenz, where he took up humanities and languages.
 In 1624, at Heiligenstadt, he studied languages and “physical curiosities.”
 In 1625-1628, he studied theology at Mainz, where he had a doctorate in theology.